ahettlin/angular-cli-workshop/Exercise-1.md

 ## Run the application

 The `ng new` command has generated a fully-functional single-page application for us, ready to be customized to our needs.
 For now, let's run it and see what it's given us.

-In your terminal, run:
+Run:
 ```
 ng serve
 ```

-the output should look something like
+Example output:
 ```
 ✔ Browser application bundle generation complete.